orsonteodoro/oiledmachine-overlay/scripts/README.md

 * lintrepo - Checks if ebuilds have wrong syntax, possible red flags, or security weaknesses
 * use-linter - Checks for malformed metadata.xml
 * optimize.sh - A script found alongside an ebuild to automate or to simplify multiple emerge optimization
+* autobump-patch-versions.sh - A script that auto updates ebuilds.

 ## OILEDMACHINE_OVERLAY_ROOT